-We, [our directors and executive officers and our existing shareholders and holders of share-based awards] have agreed, subject to some exceptions, not to transfer or dispose of, directly or indirectly, any of our ordinary shares, in the form of ADSs or otherwise, or any securities convertible into or exchangeable or exercisable for our ordinary shares, in the form of ADSs or otherwise, for a period of 180 days after the date of this prospectus.
-After the expiration of the 180-day period, the ordinary shares or ADSs held by our directors, executive officers, and our existing shareholders and holders of share-based awards may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.]
+We and each of our officers, directors who beneficially own our shares, holders of share-based awards, approximately 69.4% of our existing shareholders (representing over 85.7% of our total outstanding and issued shares on an as-converted basis prior to this offering) and Nippon Kayaku have agreed, subject to some exceptions, not to transfer or dispose of, directly or indirectly, any ADSs, ordinary shares or any securities convertible into or exchangeable or exercisable for ADSs or ordinary shares, for a period of 180 days after the date of the underwriting agreement.
+After the expiration of the 180-day period, the ordinary shares or ADSs held by our directors, officers, our existing shareholders, holders of share-based awards and Nippon Kayaku may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.